nguyentungg/DesignPatterns/README.md

 ### [18.
 Object Pool](http://gameprogrammingpatterns.com/object-pool.html)

+- **Intent:**
+  - Object pooling is an optimization technique to relieve the CPU when creating and destroying a lot of GameObjects.
-- **Intent:** Improve performance and memory use by reusing objects from a fixed pool instead of allocating and freeing them individually.
+  - Improve performance and memory use by reusing objects from a fixed pool instead of allocating and freeing them individually.

 - **Motivation:**